 There are several ways to look for Adult Apprenticeships:

 The quickest and easiest way to identify who is recruiting adult apprentices is to look at a job board.
-By simply typing into google ‘Adult Apprenticeships’ you will be able to see which job boards, including google’s own job search function are advertising adult apprenticeships.
+By simply typing into google ‘Adult Apprenticeships’ you will be able to see which job boards, including google’s own job search function are advertising adult apprenticeships, including apprenticeships for the over 50s.

 There are a number of jobsites to look out for including: